• Skip to primary navigation

 ivueit review

-Once you’ve complete your Vue, you simply submit it and wait for it to be approved by IVueIt.
-I’ve found that IVueIt approves my assignments fairly quickly, often within a few hours or a day at most.
+Once you’ve completed your Vue, you simply submit it and wait for it to be approved.
+I’ve found that IVueIt approves my assignments fairly quickly, often within a few hours.
+At the most, it takes a day.ย

 What Sort Of Vues Are There?

 I’ve done several different types of Vues over the time that I’ve used this app.
-I probably can’t share the exact names of the businesses that I’ve completed Vues at, but I can say that these are all large chain stores that you likely have in your area.
+I can’t share the exact names of the businesses that I’ve completed Vues at due to confidentiality reasons, but I can say that these are all large chain stores that you likely have in your area.ย

-Here are examples of some of the Vues I’ve completed:
+Here are examples of the types of Vues I’ve completed with the IVueIt app:ย

 Exterior Landscape Photos.
-The most common gig I’ve completed on IVueIt is one where I take photos of the exterior of a business.
+The most common gigs I do are exterior landscape photos.
+These are Vues where you take photos of the exterior of a business.
 The app tells you the type of photos that you need to take.
-You’ll basically take photos of the entire exterior of the building.
+You’ll take photos of the entire exterior of the building.
 In total, you have to take 15-20 photos.
 These gigs typically take me about 10 minutes to complete.
+You can also explore resources like Adobe Express image editor for more creative inspiration and ideas.ย

-Parking Lot Photos: I’ve done a few gigs where I had to take photos of a parking lot at certain businesses.
+Parking Lot Photos:ย I’ve done a few gigs where I had to take photos of the parking lot at certain businesses.
 These gigs are similar to the exterior landscape gigs.
 It’s about 15-20 photos and takes me 5-10 minutes to complete.

-Interior Photos of a Closed Store.
+Interior Photos of a Closed Store (“Dark Store” Gigs).
 The interior, closed store gigs are the ones I find most interesting.
-With these gigs, IVueIt sends me a lockbox code to a store that has recently closed.
-It looks like the property owner wants to make sure that everything in the building is still in working order and that nothing has been damaged during the time that the store has been vacant.
+These are also called “dark store” gigs.
+With these gigs, IVueIt sends me a lockbox code to a store or restaurant that’s currently closed.
+The purpose of these gigs is to make sure that everything in the building is still in working order and that nothing has been damaged during the time that the store has been vacant.
 These gigs require you to take multiple photos of the interior of the store.
 I find these fun – it’s interesting to be inside a closed store that used to be a coffee shop or something similar.

 Special Things To Know About IVueIt

-As an app, IVueIt is straightforward and easy to use.
+IVueIt isn’t a difficult app to use.
 I have, however, discovered a few quirks that are worth knowing about.
-This will hopefully help you so you don’t make the same mistakes that I’ve made.
+This section will hopefully help you so you don’t make the same mistakes that I’ve made.

 The first has to do with your rating.
 IVueIt gives you a rating based on your Vue completion rate.
 If your completion rate is 80% or higher, you are considered a Prefered Vuer.
 If it’s below 80%, you are classified as a Standard Vuer.
 The difference between these two levels is that if you’re a Preferred Vuer, you’re able to grab new assignments 10 minutes earlier than Standard Vuers.
-This can sometimes make a difference depending on how fast Vues get snagged in your area.
+This can be very important depending on how fast Vues get snagged in your area.
 If you can, it’s best to try to keep your completion rate above 80% so you can grab Vues before other people can.
-I, unfortunately, have let my completion rate slip at times.

 The second thing to know about IVueIt has to do with canceling tasks.
 When you grab a Vue, you can unclaim it and the app says that it won’t impact your rating.
-I’m not quite sure how true this is.
-I’ve had Vues I’ve canceled that have impacted my completion rating.
+Even though the app says this, I don’t think it’s true.
+I’ve had Vues that I’ve canceled that have impacted my completion rating.
 Other times, I’ve canceled a Vue without it impacting anything.
+So it seems random whether canceling a Vue harms your completion rating.
+My general advice is that if you grab a Vue, try your best to complete it so that you can keep your Preferred Vuer status.ย ย

 How Much Does IVueIt Pay?